Clearly, all these things are very important.

 Getting your sleep in order just one of many things you can do to repair your mental health.

-Exercise is another – one study reported that those who exercised for 150 minutes per week had lower levels of anxiety and depression.
+Exercise is another – one study reported that those who exercised for 150 minutes per week had lower levels of anxiety.
 The exercise doesn’t need to be strenuous, by the way.

 150 minutes each week translates to a bit more than 20 minutes each day or 30 minutes on weekdays alone.
 Consider going for a walk, doing some jumping jacks, or even just stretching.